carevealed/expand-collapse-lines/README.md

 ```
 python3 avPriceBundles.py ./Desktop/capdhs_2021-2022_expanded.csv ./Desktop/capdhs_2021-22_collapse.csv
 ```
 - When you press enter, a new csv file will be created following the pathway you determined in the terminal.
+## Troubleshooting
+Note that the delimiters are technically the line break (or "/n" in the script).
+If line breaks are used other than to indicate the end of an entry for each item part, it will not work with the script.
+In particular, keep an eye out for this in the Item/Container Annotation fields.
+Every entry for item parts should be on a single line.